 - · Service level to customer;

-- · Reputation;
+- Reputation;

-- · Legal compliance;
+- Legal compliance;

-- · Interruption of service.
+- Interruption of service.

-Identified risks are managed through the use of KRIs, which are established in accordance with predetermined risk appetites.
+Identified risks are managed through the use of KRIs, which are established in accordance with pre-determined risk appetites.
 ATHEX conducts an enterprise risk assessment on each of the identified risks within each of the four risk categories as mentioned above, with the inherent risk and residual risk levels being assigned on a low, medium, or high basis for each sub-risk category.
 This is used to determine the KRIs and their corresponding monitoring frequency.
 Risk monitoring against these KRIs is carried out manually through the use of an excel KRI summary table, whereby the risk department obtains and logs the KRIs manually on an ongoing basis.
-Further automation of the process would allow metrics to be obtained with higher frequency.
+This lack of automation of the process means that not all metrics are obtained within the desired frequency.
 The KRI summary table also includes for each KRI:

 - The review frequency;

 - The responsible individual;

 - The accountable individual;

-- · Current status.
+· Current status.

 Departmental line managers are primarily responsible for the implementation of risk controls, with each control being reviewed and signed off by the risk officer.
 A sample of risk controls are also checked and reviewed by internal audit as part of the annual audit programme.
-A control registry is also being maintained, with each control assigned a code, linking it to the corresponding risk category and KRI.
+A control registry is also held on an excel spreadsheet, with each control assigned a code, linking it to the corresponding risk category and KRI, although, the listed controls are very high level and unclear on the exact nature of the control.
 A high proportion of controls are automated and are built into the ATHEXCSD systems and processes.